unspecifier/quizzler/src/markdown/nha-modules.md

 Which of the following unpaid claims listed on a current aging report should a billing and coding specialist review first?

-© 14 days outstanding
+- ❌ 14 days outstanding

-INCORRECT

 This unpaid claim should be reviewed; however, the specialist should review another unpaid claim first because this claim is stil within the normal processing time frame for insurance plans.

-© 21 days outstanding
+- ❌ 21 days outstanding
-INCORRECT

 This unpaid claim should be reviewed; however, the specialist should review another unpaid claim first because this claim is stil within the normal processing time frame for insurance plans.

-© 28 days outstanding
+- ❌ 28 days outstanding

-INCORRECT

 This unpaid claim should be reviewed; however, the specialist should review another unpaid claim first because this claim is stil within the normal processing time frame for insurance plans.